-We close this section by reviewing some of the recent works related to fractal geometry of the KPZ fixed point.
-KPZ equation is one of the prototypical model in the KPZ universality class which contains a large collection of random growth models that are believed to exhibit certain common features such as universal scaling exponent of $1/3$ and certain universal non-Gaussian large time fluctuations.
+We close this section by reviewing some of the recent works related to the fractal geometry of the KPZ fixed point.
+The KPZ equation is one of the prototypical models in the KPZ universality class which contains a large collection of random growth models that are believed to exhibit certain common features such as a universal scaling exponent of $1/3$ and certain universal non-Gaussian large-time fluctuations.
 We refer to \cite{corwin2012kardar} for an excellent survey on this topic.
-All such models in the KPZ universality class are conjectured to converge to an universal scaling limit, the KPZ fixed point $\h(t,x)$ constructed in \cite{dov,mqr}.
-Recently \cite{qs20, vir20} announced proofs of convergence of KPZ equation (with narrow wedge initial data) under $1:2:3$ scaling to the KPZ fixed point $\h(t,x)$ (with narrow wedge initial data).
-Fractal geometry of KPZ fixed point related to geodesic geometry were studied in \cite{bgh1,bgh2,bg21} (see also \cite{g21} for a survey) and related to fixed point maximizers were studied in \cite{chhm21,d22}.
-In the context of local structure, it was recently shown in \cite{dauvergne2020three} that KPZ fixed point has cubic variation in the similar spirit as Theorem \ref{t:cor} (2).
+All such models in the KPZ universality class are conjectured to converge to a universal scaling limit, the KPZ fixed point $\h(t,x)$ constructed in \cite{dov,mqr}.
+Recently \cite{qs20, vir20} announced proofs of convergence of the KPZ equation (with narrow wedge initial data) under $1:2:3$ scaling to the KPZ fixed point $\h(t,x)$ (with narrow wedge initial data).
+Fractal geometry of the KPZ fixed point related to geodesic geometry was studied in \cite{bgh1,bgh2,bg21} (see also \cite{g21} for a survey) and related to fixed point maximizers were studied in \cite{chhm21,d22}.
+In the context of local structure, it was recently shown in \cite{dauvergne2020three} that KPZ fixed point has cubic variation in a similar spirit as Theorem \ref{t:cor} (2).
 The questions about short time and long time law of iterated logarithms for KPZ fixed point are investigated in \cite{dgl}.
-We mention that the KPZ fixed point is not known to be associated to any SPDE and hence the ideas to prove any fractal property for the fixed point are quite different than the ones presented here.
+We mention that KPZ fixed point is not known to be associated with any SPDE and hence the ideas to prove any fractal property for the fixed point are quite different than the ones presented here.